Iraq retakes Tal Afar center, citadel from Daesh

 Daesh is also present in the vast western province of Anbar, where it controls several zones along the Syrian border with war-ravaged Syria, including the Al-Qaim area.

-The terrorist group has lost much of the territory it controlled and thousands of its fighters have been killed.
+The terror group has lost much of the territory it controlled and thousands of its members have been killed.

 The foreign and defense ministers of France visited Baghdad Saturday to affirm their country's support in the fight against Daesh.

-Foreign Minister Jean-Yves Le Drian and Defense Minister Florence Parly, who arrived in the Iraqi capital on Friday evening, were scheduled to meet Abadi.
+Foreign Minister Jean-Yves Le Drian and Defense Minister Florence Parly arrived in the Iraqi capital on Friday evening.

 French forces have carried out air and artillery strikes in support of Iraqi operations.